iworkflowio/durable-timer/docs/design/timer-engine-design.md

 ### Fault Tolerance and Recovery

 **Crash Recovery**:

+**Simple Recovery Strategy**: This function handles engine restart scenarios by simply reloading timers from the database.
+Since all timer state is durably persisted in the database, recovery is straightforward - any timers that were in memory before the crash are automatically reloaded from the database, and processing continues normally.
+This approach prioritizes simplicity and reliability over optimization of recovery time.

 ```go
 func (e *Approach2Engine) recover() error {
     // On startup, immediately preload and continue